openstack-archive/fuel-docs/pages/release-notes/v5-1/030-other-enhancements.rst

 --------------------------------------------------------------------------------------------------

-Mirantis OpenStack can now properly detect Mellanox hardware that is installed on discovered nodes when the experimental feature group is enabled,
-This enables an operator to:
+Mirantis OpenStack can now properly detect Mellanox hardware that is installed on discovered nodes and enable an operator to:

-- Configure storage to work over ISER (High performance RDMA based iscsi)
+- Configure storage to work over :ref:`iser-term` (High performance iSCSI protocol over :ref:`rdma-term`).
-- Install OFED drivers, firmware and configure SR-IOV kernel parameters
+- Install OFED drivers, firmware and configure :ref:`sr-iov-term` kernel parameters.
-- Install and configure Mellanox SR-IOV plugin for OpenStack (included in ML2 plugin) for high performance VM links
+- Install and configure Mellanox SR-IOV plugin for OpenStack (included in ML2 plugin) for high performance VM links.
-  (included in ML2 plugin) for high performance VM links
-- Test the environment utilizing Mirantis OpenStack Health Checks
+- Test the environment utilizing Mirantis OpenStack Health Checks.

 Ceph storage platform has been updated to Firefly
 -------------------------------------------------